+with Federally Funded Programs and Victim Service Providers.

+NOFO Section V.B.1.e.

+In the chart below select yes or no for the organizations your CoC collab orates with:

+Organizations

+1. state domestic violence coalitions Yes

+2. state sexual assault coalitions Yes

+3. other organizations that help this population Yes

 1C-5.
-Addressing Needs of Domestic Violence, Dating Violence, Sexual Assault, and S with Federally Funded Programs and Victim Service Providers. talking Survivors-Collaboration NOFO Section V.B.1.e.
-In the chart below select yes or no for the organizations your CoC collaborates w ith: Organizations 1. state domestic violence coalitions Yes 2. state sexual assault coalitions Yes 3. other organizations that help this population Yes Collaboration with Federally Funded Programs and Victim Service Providers to Address Domestic Violence, Dating Violence, Sexual Assault, and Stalking Survivors. s Needs of
+Addressing Needs of Domestic Violence, Dating Violence, Sexual Assault, and Stalking Survivors-Collaboration

+1C-5a.
+Collaboration with Federally Funded Programs and Victim Service Providers to Address Needs of Domestic Violence, Dating Violence, Sexual Assault, and Stalking Survivors.
 NOFO Section V.B.1.e.

-Describe in the field below how your CoC regularly collaborates with organizations indicated in Question 1C-5 to:

-1. update CoC-wide policies; and 2. ensure all housing and services provided in the CoC's geographic area are trauma-informed and can meet the needs of survivors.
+Describe in the field below how your CoC regularly collaborates with organizations indicated in Question 1C-5 to: 1. update CoC-wide policies; and 2. ensure all housing and services provided in the CoC's geographic area are trauma-informed and can meet the needs of survivors.

 1)The PWA CoC utilizes the Coordinated Entry Services (CES) Policies & Procedures (P&P) to guide the operation of CoC's response system which includes programs dedicated to serving survivors.
 Service Continuum is comprised of service providers that include ACTS, the org. that provides services for survivors of domestic violence (DV), dating violence, sexual assault, & stalking in the CoC.
-Annually, the P&Ps specific to DV & survivors' eligibility, program information, access to the program, services for shelter & supportive services are reviewed & updated.
-In 2022 ACTS provided recommendations regarding P&P changes re: DV RRH & PSH referral process.
+Annually, the policies & procedures specific to DV & survivors' eligibility, program information, access to the program, services for shelter & supportive services are reviewed & updated.
+2022 ACTS provided recommendations to DV Bonus RRH & PSH referrals.
 This was added to the CES P&P including how referrals are made to RRH By-Name List & PSH By-Name List for DV survivors to access these services.
 HMIS Administrator provides TA to ACTS regarding the policies to be established regarding the HMIS comparable database.
-CoC Lead collaborates w/the DV provider year-round regarding training, situations concerning a survivor in the Safe House Program, & if specific policies should be changed during the operating year.
-To document policy changes during the CoC year, amendments are added via the Service Continuum Committee & automatically incorporated into the following year's P&Ps.
-2)ACTS serves as the victim services provider in the CoC, is an active participant in the CoC & provides key training to the CoC.
+CoC Lead collaborates w/ the DV provider yearround regarding training, situations concerning a survivor in the Safe House Program, & if specific policies should be changed during the operating year.
+To document policy changes during the CoC year, amendments are added via the Service Continuum Committee & automatically incorporated into the following year's policies & procedures.
+2)ACTS serves as the victim services provider in the CoC & is an active participant in the CoC & provides key training to the CoC.
 Training courses are open to all CoC organizational staff including the CES.
-Annually, ACTS provides DV training to all CoC programs covering ACTS' survivor services, trauma-informed care (TIC), best practices & emergency transfer plans which occurred in March 2023.
-Case conferences (CCs) take place w/ ACTS, shelter providers, & CoC Lead agency for HHs in the Safe House & RRH programs, to ensure that services provided are responsive to the needs of survivors & delivered in a trauma-informed way.
-The focus is to address the needs of survivor HHs & ensure success in obtaining or maintaining permanent housing.
-CCs occur if a survivor HH has high housing barriers & needs additional support to find housing or additional supportive services such as mental health/substance abuse to help reach self-sufficiency.
-ACTS provides TA to other service providers that are working with survivor HHs -TA supports providers who are not specifically DV-focused to ensure they use TIC, & have the resources, such as counseling & safety planning, & knowledge to effectively serve survivors.
+Annually, ACTS provides DV training to all CoC programs covering ACTS' survivor services, trauma-informed care, best practices & emergency transfer plan.
+Case conferences (CCs) take place w/ ACTS for HHs in the Safe House & RRH programs, to ensure that the services provided are responsive to the needs of survivors & delivered in a trauma-informed way.
+The focus is to address the needs of HHs & ensure success in obtaining or maintaining permanent housing.
+CCs could take place if a household has high housing barriers & needs additional support to find housing or if they need additional supportive services such as mental health/substance abuse to help reach selfsufficiency.
+ACTS provides TA to other service providers that are working with survivor households -TA supports providers who are not specifically DVfocused to ensure they have the resources such as counseling & safety planning & knowledge to effectively serve survivors.